vectordotdev/timber-io/_docs/app/overview.md

 You can access the app at [https://app.timber.io](https://app.timber.io).

-The purpose of this seciton is to get your familiar with the app and ensure make the most of using it.
+The purpose of this section is to get your familiar with the app and ensure make the most of using it.